letoram/durden/security.md

 # IPC Controls <a name="ipc"/>
 The <i>control, status and output</i> IPC pipes are only protected by their default unix permissions.
-There is no authentication step and preventing access to the appl\_path is the responsibility of the user when setting up arcan namespacing.
+There is no authentication step and preventing access to the appl\_temp\_path is the responsibility of the user when setting up arcan namespacing.
 To disable these features, simply set their respective names to
 <i>:disabled</i>, or enable whitelisting (<i>global/settings/</i>) and only
 permit certain menu paths from being activated via external IPC.